top of page

 Are places available for the day/s and hour/s I need?

 Syndal preschool runs a sessional preschool program.
-We offer one three year old preschool group and two four year old preschool groups.
+We offer one 3 year old preschool group and three 4 year old preschool groups, attend 2 days per week on a rotational model.

-3 year old preschool sessions are scheduled on a Monday 1.00pm -4.00pm and Friday 8.30am - 11.30am, offering a total of 6 hours preschool per week.
+3 year old preschool sessions are scheduled on a Monday 8.30am - 4.00pm and Wednesday 8.30am - 4:00pm, offering a total of 15 hours preschool per week.
 Due to the sessional nature of our preschool, these time are not negotiable.

-For 4 year old preschool we offer two groups (Orange and Yellow group).
-You have the option to choose either group, according to your preference.
-Both groups attend kindergarten for a total of 15 hours per week over specific days and session times.
+For 4 year old preschool, we offer three groups (Red, Blue and Yellow group).
+You have the option to choose one of these.
+All groups attend kindergarten for a total of 15 hours per week over specific days and session times.
 Again, due to the sessional nature of our preschool, once you have chosen a preference of group, these times are not negotiable

 For further information regarding our 3 and 4 year old Kindergarten groups, available days and sessions times, please see the Session Times page.